rafamqrs/quarkus-ocp/README.md

 # Quarkus Application & Deploy Final App to Openshift

 Hi!
-In this sample I'm gonna show you how to create and deploy a quarkus application to Openshift 4, we will use nine extensions extensions from quarkus.io
+In this sample I'm gonna show you how to create and deploy a quarkus application to Openshift 4, we will use nine extensions from quarkus.io

 ### Requirements: